Shoes for diabetics

 Wear the socks you plan to wear with your new shoes when shopping

-Since socks are available in different thicknesses depending on the make, it’s important to have your shoes fitted with the specific type you plan to wear.
+Since socks (check out the best diabetic socks here) are available in different thicknesses depending on the make, it’s important to have your shoes fitted with the specific type you plan to wear.
 Otherwise, your new shoes may not fit properly.
 Wearing a pair of socks that is significantly lighter or heavier with your shoes can make a difference in the way they fit.

 Examine your socks regularly and dispose of ones that have become old or worn out.
 Choose socks made from cotton or natural fibres, as opposed to nylon, whenever possible.
 You can buy special socks for diabetics that are “all in one”; they do not have a toe seam or a casting off knot at the end of it which can rub against the toes, causing irritation.